dadhi/FastExpressionCompiler/README.md

 2. To emit the IL and create the delegate from a `DynamicMethod`

-If visitor finds a not supported expression node, the compilation is aborted, and null is returned enabling the fallback to normal `Expression.Compile()`.
+If visitor finds a not supported expression node, the compilation is aborted, and null is returned enabling the fallback to normal `.Compile()`.

 ### Additional optimizations